De'Veon Smith: Miami Dolphins

 Smith signed with the Miami Dolphins as an undrafted free agent on May 5, 2017.
 He was waived on September 2, 2017, and was signed to the Dolphins' practice squad the next day.
 He was promoted to the active roster on November 18, 2017.
 He was waived by the Dolphins two days later and re-signed to the practice squad.
 He was promoted back to the active roster on November 29, 2017.

 Washington Redskins

 Smith signed with the Washington Redskins on August 20, 2018.
 On September 1, 2018, he was waived for final roster cuts before the start of the 2018 season.

 Orlando Apollos

 On August 17, 2018, Smith signed with the Orlando Apollos of the Alliance of American Football for the 2019 AAF season.
 The league ceased operations in April 2019.

 Tampa Bay Vipers

-Smith was drafted in the 3rd round in the 2020 XFL Draft by the Tampa Bay Vipers.
+Smith was drafted in the 3rd round in the 2020 XFL draft by the Tampa Bay Vipers.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-TSL Aviators
+The Spring League

 Smith signed with the Aviators of The Spring League on October 17, 2020.